 The result is a bright, clean and slick reimagining that injects personality by embracing the owners’ love of art, and taking more than a few cues from across the pond.
 From the sprawling marble villas of Italy to the pared back elegance of Scandi design, this home has made Europe its muse.

 ‘We wanted to infuse modern into it with a casual elegance,’ said the team.
 ‘Modern furniture, carefully curated antiques and sculptural forms were paired together to keep things fresh and simple, but warm’.

-For art-lovers looking to make their masterpieces pop, or Europhiles looking to transport their aesthetic across the Atlantic, here’s how to get this effortlessly cool look.
+For art-lovers looking for interior design tips to make their masterpieces pop, or Europhiles looking to transport their aesthetic across the Atlantic, here’s how to get this effortlessly cool look.

 1. For a modern classic, do it like an Italian